dhable/caffeinatedideas.com/_posts/2012-01-06-task-queues-over-threads.markdown

 to do work in parallel.
-When the computer scientists sat down and created the first threading API, they damned all future computer scientists to the wonderful joy of debugging shared memory states and complex issues revolving around an API that you can't help but shoot yourself in the foot with.
+When the computer scientists sat down and created the first threading API, they damned all future computer scientists to the wonderful joy of debugging shared memory states and complex issues revolving around an API that you can\'t help but shoot yourself in the foot with.
 For instance, most systems let you start a thread but then leave actually halting a thread to be this complex, tangled mess of state signaling, join methods (which might not actually join in the end) and a boat load of blocking issues.

 <!--EndExcerpt-->

-As an example, we're currently working on some Python code where our controlling process, we'll call it the Manager, creates a separate thread used to execute a sync action, which we'll call the SyncEngine.
-So it's fairly easy to make SyncEngine a thread, we'll use use inheritance like so:
+As an example, we\'re currently working on some Python code where our controlling process, we\'ll call it the Manager, creates a separate thread used to execute a sync action, which we\'ll call the SyncEngine.
+So it\'s fairly easy to make SyncEngine a thread, we\'ll use use inheritance like so:

 {% prism python %}
 from threading import Thread